derklaro/RepoB/README.md

 - `maintainers`: A collection of names who are the maintainers of the module.
 The names **must** match the names used on GitHub as these people are the only ones who will be able to publish updates for the module through our repository.
 - `releaseNotes`: A (string) collection containing the release notes of the latest version.
-- `dependsModules`: A collection of modules which are required in order to run the module.
+- `dependingModules`: A collection of modules which are required in order to run the module.
 All modules **must** be available through the module file as well.

 ### How all these files get here